bip-sh/bip-cli/README.md

 ### Initialise a project

-Specify the bip domain you wish to deploy to
+Specify the Bip domain you wish to deploy to

 ```shell
 bip use <domain>